spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-appservice-draupnir-for-all.md

 ## 1. Granting Users the ability to use D4A

 Draupnir for all includes several security measures like that it only allows users that are on its allow list to ask for a bot.
 To add a user to this list we have 2 primary options.
-Using the chat to tell Draupnir to do this for us or manually sending the state event via either curl or devtools in Element.
+Using the chat to tell Draupnir to do this for us or if you want to automatically do it by sending `m.policy.rule.user` events that target the subject you want to allow provisioning for with the `org.matrix.mjolnir.allow` recomendation.
+Using the chat is recomended.

-If you want to give individual users access grants the recommended way is via the chat.
-To use the chat to tell Draupnir to do things you need to ping it in a specific way.
-Clients like Element and nheko will do this correctly by default because they send `<a href=\"https://matrix.to/#/@example:example.com\">Example</a>:` when you try to mention a user.
-Draupnir expects this format and will NOT respond to anything else in the main control room.
-As mentioned earlier D4A is Alpha in its user experience for the main control room.

-The command is `<a href=\"https://matrix.to/#/@example:example.com\">Example</a>: allow mxid`

-If you want to allow all users on your homeserver you instead send a `m.policy.rule.user` event with the contents being `{"entity": "@*:matrix-homeserver-domain", "recommendation": "org.matrix.mjolnir.allow"}` and a `state_key` that is `_*:matrix-homeserver-domain`.

-Using curl you can send this via `curl --request PUT --url 'https://homeserver_url/_matrix/client/v3/rooms/management_room_room_ID/state/m.policy.rule.user/_*:matrix-homeserver-domain' --header 'Authorization: Bearer ACCESS_TOKEN_HERE' --header 'Content-Type: application/json' --data '{"entity": "@*:matrix-homeserver-domain", "recommendation": "org.matrix.mjolnir.allow"}'`
+To allow users or whole homeservers you type /plain @draupnir-main:matrix-homeserver-domain allow `target` and target can be either a MXID or a wildcard like `@*:example.com` to allow all users on example.com to register.
+We use /plain to force the client to not attempt to mess with this command as it can break Wildcard commands especially.

 ## 2. How to provision a D4A once you are allowed to.